Reading Time: 7 minutes

 - We agree, Hvar is a stunning-looking place with great food, great wine, and fantastic people.
 What are the challenges of being a foreigner making wine in Croatia?

 I think they are the same challenges that you would have anywhere else.
 As a Londoner, I am always going to be an outsider making wine in Croatia.
 The Croatian language is hard but so many people speak great English here.
 The main challenge is probably just finding out who sells what, like the capsules, bottles, and corks.
 I still can’t find someone who is able to print the cartons I want for the wine.
-I know it sounds daft, but I can’t find a likable bottle that is the same for .75 L, 1.5 L, and 3 L. Another challenge is finding growers who understand yield and quality, and finding new growers—the same difficulty faced everywhere else.
+I know it sounds daft, but I can’t find a likable bottle that is the same for 0.75 liters, 1.5 liters, and 3 liters.
+Another challenge is finding growers who understand yield and quality, and finding new growers—the same difficulty faced everywhere else.
 I tend to let the vineyards do the quality control for me; good sites can control the excess vegetation and excess yield naturally.

 - Tell us about the Dalmatian grape varieties, especially the ones you work with.